MariaDB vs MySQL – Difference Between Them

 There are several relational database management systems in the market.
 One may ask why we would choose MySQL over the other database management systems.
 The answer to this question depends on several factors.

-- MySQL supports multiple storage engines each with its specifications while other systems like SQL server only support a single storage engine.
+- MySQL supports multiple storage engines, each with its own specifications, while other systems, like SQL servers, only support a single storage engine.

 History of MariaDB